jpcsupplies/Lobby/README.txt

 Then edit the public text (which is usually shown on the LCD screen) with whatever message you would like to pop up on a players screen if they come within 50 metres of the LCD.

+Basic Usage:
+Just make the LCD, name it [station] popup then highlight the screen and press "f" to edit the message you want to pop up to players.

 Whenever a player comes within 50 or so blocks (about the interior size of a small station or the wing of a large station) the pop up message will appear on the players screen and output the text you specified, and not be shown again unless they travel outside of 50 metres from the LCD then return again.

+Advanced Usage:
+If 50 metres is too big or small you can override the distance by adding a range to the NAME.
+Example:  [station] popup 100
+Overrides are limited to between 6 and 200 metres in game.

+If you want to limit popup messages to only server admins, or disable them entirely this is a configurable option.
+Refer Other Configuration options at end of readme.

+Note:
 You do NOT requre any destination LCD, you can use these popups simply as an automatic welcome message to visitors of your ship or space station!